camunda-consulting/camunda-7-code-examples/snippets/migrate-third-party-to-camunda/README.md

 # Camunda BPM version requirements

 The current implementation requires some bug fixes to the core engine which are contained in the [org.camunda folder](src/main/java/org/camunda) of this project.
-These bugs occured as we did some stuff not valid in BPMN 2.0 and hence was not properly tested on the core engine.
+These bugs occured as we did some stuff that is not valid in BPMN 2.0 and therefore was not properly tested on the core engine.

-However these bug fixes will be added to
+However, these bug fixes will be added to
 * 7.2 development head
 * 7.1.5 (next enterprise patch release).

-If you do not have these versions please patch the engine yourself with the code applied.
+If you do not have these versions, please patch the engine yourself with the code applied.

 # Further Reading